Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 Does your dog go bonkers when he sees other dogs or people walk by the window?
 If so, your dog may benefit from this simple impulse control exercise.

 Next, practice this exercise when your dog sees stimuli out of the window.
-Practice first with stimuli that don't create too strong reactions such as have a family member or friend walking back and forth.
+Practice first with stimuli that don't create too strong of reactions, such as having a family member or friend walking back and forth.
 Toss the treats away from the window.

 Once your dog responds well, start practicing upon seeing triggers.
 If your dog doesn't respond well or won't take the treat, this is often a sign that your dog is over threshold so you'll need to take a step back in the process and practice at lower levels of distractions, practicing more with less intense forms of triggers.